Table of Contents

 Don’t hire based on their rolodex.
 Rolodexes are worthless after a month.
 And they’re usually exaggerated.
 If you come across someone who claims to have a strong network that they’ll be able to quickly tap into.

 Offer them a referral fee paid on signing any clients before you consider hiring them.
-For the most part, rolodexes are low value when it comes to hiring your first salesperson.
+For the most part, Rolodexes are low value when it comes to hiring your first salesperson.

 How To Hire A Salesperson For Your Startup

 Hiring your first salesperson is a major hire milestone.
-Founders need to be careful not to get tricked by the pedigree, rolodex, and slick talking salesperson who has been killing their quota at a category leader.
+Founders need to be careful not to get tricked by the pedigree, rolodex, and slick-talking salesperson who has been killing their quota at a category leader.

 They need to find a lone wolf type who can figure things out because they’re resourceful.
 When it comes to hiring the first salesperson, you need to make sure you’re ready as a startup.

 It’s a hire you should not rush because you don’t like sales.
 Take your time to find the right person.
-The first salesperson as a startup is the Founder.
+The first salesperson at a startup is the Founder.
 Make sure you’ve built a repeatable process and can document what you’ve done to close deals.

 If you’ve done this, not only will you be able to attract better talent, but when it comes to hiring the first salesperson, they’ll be more likely to succeed.